DPR-droid/2022_09_Data_Representation/README.md

 # 1. GitHub Folder structure

-1.1 Project
+**1.1 Project**

-    - Contains Big Project Description
+Contains Big Project Description

-1.2.
-Project Version
+**1.2 Project Version**

-    - Contains Zip Files of each iteration: ***.zip in gitignore**
+Contains Zip Files of each iteration: ***.zip in gitignore**

-1.3.
-Template
+**1.3 Template**

 Contain HTML files

 - index_V02.html: **Latest version**
 - index.html
 - login.html: logging in page with authorization
 - style.css: CSS used for describing the presentation of index_V02.html and login.html

-1.4. venv
+**1.4 venv**

-    - Contains python venv **venv in gitignore**
+Contains python venv **venv in gitignore**

 - python -m venv venv
 - venv\Scripts\activate.bat
 - deactivate

-1.5.
-Project_Create
+**1.5.
+Project_Create**

-    - createdb.py
+- createdb.py:
 A Python script, you can use the MySQL-connector-python library to execute the CREATE DATABASE statement and then creating the required tables on the MySQL server.

-    - createsqlcfg.py
+- createsqlcfg.py:
 A Python script that will request a user's input to create a dbconfig.py file with MySQL connection details.

-    - createvtcfg.py
+- createvtcfg.py:
 A Python script that will request input from the user and create a config.py file with the API key from Virustotal.

-1.6.
-Main folder files
+**1.6.
+Main folder files**

-    Contains
+Contains:

 - config.py  **config.py in gitignore**
 - dbconfig.py  **dbconfig.py in gitignore**
 - flask_server_V01.py: contain flask app run "python flask_server_V01.py"
 - flask_server_V02.py: **Latest version** contain flask app run "python flask_server_V02.py"
 - URLfunctions.py: contains functions
 - requirements.txt: required for running in venv or pythonanywhere.com run "pip install -r requirments.txt"
 - gitignore: Tells Git which files to ignore when committing your project to the GitHub repository
 - DA_Big_Project.7z: Files required to run a local version.
 See section **4.1 Try at home**

 # 2. Assessment